tytydraco/yessleep/out/Broken_by_the_night.md

 For 999,999 people out there, since chances are slim, you’ll soon forget my story.
 I would’ve too.
 Before that night, I never worried.
 Didn’t know the first thing about meds, the brain, or drugs.
 Never stressed.
 I was living a charmed life and got lucky at each turn.
 Everything worked and was good.
 That was my world for 42 unforgettable years.

-But for the next one-in-a-million, just maybe, my tale gives pause before plugging in chemicals with the power to reshape a mind.
-We each make our own choices, but from where I stand in its abyss, the mind is too fragile a supercomputer to toy with.
+But for the next one-in-a-million, maybe, my tale gives pause before plugging in chemicals with the power to reshape a mind.
+We each make our own choices, but from where I now stand through this journey, the mind is too fragile a supercomputer to toy with.
 It’s our universe, and because it surrounds us, it feels permanent, like the sun.
 But, truth is, we don’t understand our mind’s universe, let alone what can throw off its axis and rotation for good.
 I learned too late.

 I wish I never had this story to tell.
 I’d give up anything to turn back the hands of time.
-It’s a “what-if” reel I’ve replayed so often the film has burned.
-I can’t change the past, but my story can help someone else’s future.
+It’s a “what-if” reel I’ve replayed so much the film has burned.
+I can’t change the past, but my story can change someone else’s future.

 Did the system fail?
 No.